HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Searching/Uninformed.md

 Completeness: Yes, if solution exist, the solution can always be found
 Time complexity: b^d
 Space complexity: b^d, since each node must be kept in memory to return the solution
-Optimal: Yes if each step has equal cost
+Optimal: Yes, if each step has equal cost since we are doing level expansion

 ## Uniform cost search